Rayc940/ece5160-fast-robot/lab2/lab.md

 #### AD0_VAL

-AD0_VAL is the last bit of I2C address of the IMU, where the IMU supports two possible I2C addresses.
+AD0_VAL is the last bit of I2C address of the IMU, and the IMU supports two possible I2C addresses.
 The default setting is AD0_VAL = 1.
 If the ADR jumper is closed, the address bit flips and AD0_VAL should be changed to 0.
 This allows multiple identical devices to share the same I2C bus without address conflicts.
 <br>

 #### Observations